“You didn’t have a good sleep last night?”

 Our eye socket are enclosed by fat tissue, which results in a puffy area under the eye.
 When water is retained, the fatty tissue can be filled with water, allowing it to be more noticeable and protruding.
 In addition, when collagen and elastin fibres break down due to age, the fat pads have less support and starts to bulge, sagging down.
 At the same time, as the face lose volume due to age, especially near the cheeks and around the tear trough area, the appearance of eye bags are more prominent.

-The factors that play a part in the formation of eye bags includes age- due to the loss of collagen fibres, genetics- whereby some people are more prone to water retention, eating too much salt due result in higher incidence of water retention, poor sleeping habits and monthly hormonal changes.
+The factors that play a part in the formation of eye bags includes age- due to the loss of collagen fibers, genetics- whereby some people are more prone to water retention, eating too much salt due result in higher incidence of water retention, poor sleeping habits and monthly hormonal changes.

 What are the components of eye bags?